patrg444/Hunting-Sightings-Channel/docs/reddit_final_solution.md

 2. Check if 2FA is enabled (User Settings → Safety & Privacy)
 3. If 2FA is on, disable it
 4. If password doesn't work, set a new one (User Settings → Account → Change password)
-5. Verify the app is owned by Fit-Indication-2067 at https://www.reddit.com/prefs/apps
+5. Verify the app is owned by your Reddit account at https://www.reddit.com/prefs/apps